vogelchr/e1_sam4_usb/README.txt

 		in the SAM4S, so I think having the "good" +UB supply that has constant load will be sufficient

-	 - GPS receiver rx/tx/pps doen't have series termination (27R or the like), possibly resulting in switching tranients degrading GPS performance
-	  => not needed in my oppinion
 	 - 1k series resistors for LEDs seems quite high resistance for 3.3V.
 I would usually expect 330..680 Ohms there?
 	  => with modern LEDs it's really bright enough, even with 1k (or even 5k)